Modular memristor model with synaptic-like plasticity and volatile memory: Results

 First, a linear and exponential relationship of the cumulative conductance on the state variables are presented:

-The terminology corresponds to the relationships in the case of the purely elastic regime ($\ker()$ is the Heaviside function), as discussed above.
-These two versions are generalizations of the current-voltage relationships presented in \citet{r:kvatinsky15}.
+The terminology corresponds to the usual relationships in the case of the purely elastic regime ($\ker()$ is the Heaviside function), as discussed above.
+Thus both versions generalize the current-voltage relationships presented in \citet{r:kvatinsky15}.

 Similarly, one can consider variants for the kernel: for $t>0$ and identically zero for negative times.
 The power-law kernel may be offset by a small positive $\varepsilon$ to avoid the singularity at zero.